arvinddoraiswamy/slid/README.md

   The result of running this script will be stored in a new file called *input_to_rename_function.txt*.

 * Use the output obtained from the previous script to accordingly rename functions inside IDA.
-All complete matches will be renamed directly.

   **idaw64 -A -L""C:\data\log.txt" -S"C:\data\rename.py" test**

-  The result of running this script is that all the functions that started with sub_ inside the binary to be reversed AND found a match with some library somewhere will be renamed.
+  The result of running this script is that all the functions that started with *sub_* inside the binary to be reversed AND found a match with some library somewhere will be renamed.
 Open up the saved IDB as usual - you will see that a number of functions have been renamed.